guru6910/Interview.md/Devops/Question.md

 5. what work of devlopers and operations ?

+Developers focus on writing code, building features, and fixing bugs in applications, whereas operations (Ops) manage the infrastructure, ensure servers are running smoothly, monitor system performance, and handle deployment.
+In a DevOps model, both work closely together to streamline the process, automating deployment and ensuring the application runs efficiently in different environments.

 6. what is the main purpose of Devops ?

+The main goal of DevOps is to improve collaboration between development and operations teams, enabling them to deliver software faster, more reliably, and at higher quality.
+This is achieved through automation, continuous integration, continuous delivery (CI/CD), and monitoring, leading to shorter release cycles, quicker issue resolution, and a more efficient development process.

 7. Explain Git.

 8. Explain Github.

+GitHub is a web-based platform built on Git that allows developers to host their Git repositories online.
+It provides tools for collaboration, such as pull requests, issue tracking, and code reviews.
+GitHub also integrates with other tools to automate workflows, such as continuous integration and deployment, making it easier to manage large projects.

 9. Difference between Centralized version control system & Distributed version control system.

+In a CVCS, like Subversion (SVN), all version history and project files are stored in a central server, and developers check out files to work on them.
+If the central server goes down, work is disrupted.
+In contrast, a DVCS like Git allows every developer to have a full copy of the repository, including its history.
+This enables faster local commits and offline work, while also reducing the risk of losing project data.

 10. Explain staging area.

+The staging area in Git is a middle step between modifying files in your working directory and committing them to the repository.
+You can stage changes selectively, preparing them for a commit, which allows you to break down changes into smaller, more meaningful commits.
+It’s essentially a “holding” area where you can review and edit what will be included in your next commit.

 11. Explain Branching strategy.
 12. Explain Environmentin git.
 13. what is stash command.

+The git stash command temporarily saves your uncommitted changes without deleting them from your working directory.
+This allows you to switch branches or work on something else, then return and reapply those changes when needed.

 14. what is cherry-pick command.

+The git cherry-pick command allows you to apply a specific commit from one branch onto another branch without merging the entire branch.
+It’s helpful when you want to pick out a bug fix or feature from one branch and apply it to another.

 15. what is rebase and merge command.
 16. what is commit in github.

+A commit is a snapshot of your project’s files at a specific point in time.
+When you make a commit in GitHub, it records what changes were made and by whom

 17. what is terraform.

+Terraform is an open-source Infrastructure as Code (IaC) tool that lets you define cloud and on-premise infrastructure using configuration files.
+It allows you to provision and manage resources like servers, databases, and networking components across multiple cloud providers, such as AWS, Azure, and Google Cloud, using a single language. we use also variable and module to reuse code.

 18. advantages of terraform.

+Terraform is cloud-agnostic, meaning it works with many cloud providers.
+It supports version control, making it easier to track infrastructure changes.
+It also enables automated infrastructure management, provides reusable modules, and uses a declarative syntax to define resources, which ensures consistency across environments.

 19. Home directory of terraform.

+.terraform

 20. what is terraform.tfstate file.

 21. how to secure tfstate file ?
 22. what is API ?
 23. difference between coludformation and terraform.